KeanuReevesOfficial/DiaperNotify/README.md

 # DiaperNotify
-Application that will notify user when diapers are running low
+Application that after entering in some basic information will keep track of estimated diaper use and will notify the user when they are running low on diapers.